Azure/autorest/docs/autorest-mq-plan.md

 - How the AutoRest v3 pipeline works
 - Transforms and directives: how they work and how to write them
+- Expand on AutoRest extension authoring documentation to cover more possibilities (TypeScript extension, config-only extension)
 - Reorganize existing documentation for effectiveness and fix broken links
 - Put together an initial FAQ that cross-references full documentation pages